About the *Apothecary.

 - 225 hours of professional development

 This is the most comprehensive course in Western Herbal Medicine offered in North America, held to the standards of England’s regulations regarding Phytotherapists.
-England is one of the few countries which regulates herbal medicine and recognizes it as a legitimate health practice.

 Other courses and certificates: